 - A lack of handrails on a staircase

 Unfortunately, slip and fall accidents are far too common.
-According to the Occupational Safety and Health Administration (OSHA), slip and fall accidents make up 15 percent of all deaths caused by accidents in the United States.
-Fatal slip and fall accidents are especially prominent in the construction industry.
+According to the Occupational Safety and Health Administration (OSHA), these accidents make up 15 percent of all deaths caused by accidents in the United States.
+Fatal accidents are especially prominent in the construction industry.
 In 2018, 338 out of 1,008 total deaths caused by construction accidents were slip and fall accidents.

 In the United States, a worker becomes injured due to a fall accident over 42,000 times per year or once per 2.5 minutes.
 Fatal fall accidents can happen due to slipping and tripping.
 Due to our severe New York winters, many New Yorkers suffer serious personal injuries every winter after slipping on dangerous, icy sidewalks.